I’ve been wanting to write this…”Because Of Them: My Personal Story” for a long time. Because of George I’m doing it. (More on George later)

 (I got to see him live at The Front Row Theatre, Cleveland Ohio.)

 I’m not sure who bought me George Carlin’s album, “AM-FM,” but it really helped me with memorization.
 I memorized the entire album-and performed it (in front of family members and friends) in Carlin’s voice.
 Over and over again.
-Here’s part the album.
+Anyway, here’s a George Carlin bit (he swears a lot here).

 (I got to see George Carlin perform twice at The Front Row Theater.)